eyeszack/diesel-engine/README.md

 ### Bonus Java Example

 It's quite simple to write your DSL with the Groovy language, but what about using it in a Java application?
 Since everything written in Groovy is compiled to Java bytecode it's quite simple.
 All you need when you compile and run your Java application is a few jars.
-The example java class below is also included in the `test` directory of this project.
+The example java class below is enough to run your DSL.
 Once compiled it can be used in a Java application or run in a terminal window.
 This is just a bare bones implementation, you may want to use this as a point of reference.

 **Compile time classpath dependencies**